-- 4) Minor excavated pond construction (less than one-quarter (1/4) acre for new ponds and reexcavation for existing ponds) only where: - (a) The pond is located mostly adjacent to, or only partially in, any swamp, marsh, or other emergent, shrub or forested wetland; - (b) All spoils from excavation are removed to an upland location away from all wetlands; - (c) The construction or re-excavation does not result in the diversion, damming, or diking of any type of watercourse other than surface seepage from groundwater discharges; - (d) Re-excavation of an area less than 2,500 square feet of existing pond is accomplished for maintenance purposes to remove accumulated inorganic sediments or concentrated areas of problem emergents or aquatic weeds such as tall reed (Phragmites australis) or purple loosestrife (Lythrum salicaria).
-The excavation must be limited to concentrated problem areas and must incorporate all proper controls to protect the adjacent wetland environment; and - (e) The activity does not result in the loss of the only natural vegetated area adjacent to a swamp, marsh, or other emergent, shrub or forested wetland.

-Such projects must either incorporate the use of a well-designed buffer zone to minimize impacts to wildlife, or be sufficiently away from human activity so as to minimize interaction between humans and wildlife.
+- All spoils from excavation are removed to an upland location away from all wetlands; - c.
+The construction or re-excavation does not result in the diversion, damming, or diking of any type of watercourse other than surface seepage from groundwater discharges; - d.
+Re-excavation of an area less than 2,500 square feet of existing pond is accomplished for maintenance purposes to remove accumulated inorganic sediments or concentrated areas of problem emergents or aquatic weeds such as tall reed (Phragmites australis) or purple loosestrife (Lythrum salicaria).
+The excavation must be limited to concentrated problem areas and must incorporate all proper controls to protect the adjacent wetland environment; and - e.
+The activity does not result in the loss of the only natural vegetated area adjacent to a swamp, marsh, or other emergent, shrub or forested wetland. - f.
+Such projects must either incorporate the use of a well-designed buffer zone to minimize impacts to wildlife, or be sufficiently away from human activity so as to minimize interaction between humans and wildlife. - New construction and development of residential homes, commercial or industrial buildings and subdivisions incorporating such construction only where: - a.
+The construction and all associated activity is proposed outside of all wetlands (including perimeter and riverbank wetlands); - b.
+The project is designed to meet or exceed, and the applicant's registered professional engineer certifies that the project will meet or exceed, all best management practices to prevent the alteration of freshwater wetland functions and values due to changes in runoff/stormwater flows, water quality, flood storage, and erosion and sedimentation.
+Best management practices in this case must, at a minimum, address the requirements and recommendations of the latest version of the RISDIS Manual, Subchapter 10 Part 8 of this Chapter, and the RISESC Handbook.

-- 5) New construction and development of residential homes, commercial or industrial buildings and subdivisions incorporating such construction only where: - (a) The construction and all associated activity is proposed outside of all wetlands (including perimeter and riverbank wetlands); - (b) The project is designed to meet or exceed, and the applicant's registered professional engineer certifies that the project will meet or exceed, all best management practices to prevent the alteration of freshwater wetland functions and values due to changes in run-off/stormwater flows, water quality, flood storage, and erosion and sedimentation.
-Best management practices in this case must, at a minimum, address the requirements and recommendations of the Rhode Island Stormwater Design and Installation Manual and the Rhode Island Soil Erosion and Sediment Control Handbook. - (c) The project design ensures the protection of all wetland functions and values (e.g., the design does not propose a building or structure at the edge of wetlands without considering the extent of clearing, grading and soil disturbance which may be necessary for equipment access, safety and other normal construction activity and human use needs).
+c.
+The project design ensures the protection of all wetland functions and values (e.g., the design does not propose a building or structure at the edge of wetlands without considering the extent of clearing, grading and soil disturbance which may be necessary for equipment access, safety and other normal construction activity and human use needs).